LANXDEV/tsfin/README.md

 # Time Series Finance

-This project implements a classes for financial instruments and curves.
+This project implements classes for financial instruments and curves.
 It is built on top of [Time Series I/O](https://github.com/LANXDEV/tsio) and [QuantLib-Python](https://www.quantlib.org/).
-The objects in this project are treated as Time Series and several features that might be of great help in building financial applications.
+The objects in this project are all based on the Time Series model, in the sense of the [Time Series I/O project](https://github .com/LANXDEV/tsio), and provide similar features in addition to standard financial calculations.
+The classes and tools defined here might be of great help in building financial applications.

 ## Requirements
-- Running MongoDB instance
+- A running MongoDB instance

 Also see the Dependencies section below.